yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 **5.5 Product Category Performance**

-**Q:Which products generate the highest number of orders, and which do not?**
+**Q:Which products are top performers and which are underperforming?**

 <details>
 <summary> Show Top 5 Product Categories Query</summary>